-AVUS - Probably the Strangest Track in the History of Racing
+AVUS - The Strangest Track in the History of Racing

 AVUS or Automobil-Verkehrs-und Übungsstrasse, is a public road in the city of Berlin that was opened in 1921 and it was used as a racing circuit until 1998.

 Track with a length of 19 km